 Mix of Compensation Elements.
-Our fiscal 2020 executive compensation program consists of three principal elements: base salary, non-equity cash incentive awards, or cash bonuses and long-term equity-based incentive awards.
-The chart below illustrates the mix of compensation components for our CEO for fiscal 2020.
-Consistent with our pay for performance philosophy, the majority of our CEO's target total direct-compensation in fiscal 2020 consisted of incentive awards, particularly long-term equity-based incentive awards.
-By using a significant equity-based compensation element, we believe we create an incentive for our CEO to create long-term stockholder value.
+Our fiscal 2021 executive compensation program consists of three principal elements: base salary, annual cash bonuses and long-term equity incentive awards.
+The chart below illustrates the mix of compensation elements for our CEO for fiscal 2021.
+Consistent with our pay for performance philosophy, the majority of our CEO's target total direct-compensation in fiscal 2021 consisted of incentive awards, particularly long-term equity incentive awards.
+By emphasizing equity-based compensation in our CEO's compensation, the Compensation Committee believes we create a strong incentive for him to build sustainable long-term shareholder value.

-Fiscal 2020 CEO Compensation Mix (1)
+Fiscal 2021 CEO Compensation Mix (1)